When I walked onto the campus of the University of Memphis as a freshman and mother of a two-year-old in 1997.

 What an honor!

 With the assistance of Associate Professor Dr. Barbara Davis, we went through nearly a year of planning and obtaining approvals.
-At times, I felt like it was more trouble than it was worth and told them we didn’t have to continue because I felt that I could perhaps reach students in other ways.
+At times, I felt like it was more trouble than it was worth.
+I told them we didn’t have to continue because I felt that I could perhaps reach students in other ways.
 Maybe…

 The class is beautifully diverse in race, gender, age and personalities.
-We have fun every Wednesday night from 5:30-8:30, and I am always amazed when I see, hear, and read about how my students are learning more about themselves and others and finding ways to be successful in both their personal and professional lives.
+We have fun every Wednesday night from 5:30-8:30, and I am always amazed when I see, hear, and read about how my students are learning more about themselves.
+And others, finding ways to be successful in both their personal and professional lives.

 Amazing how this little, scared teen mom shared her story that became a college course!